learn-co-curriculum/oo-student-scraper/README.md

 [available here as a GitHub Page]: https://learn-co-curriculum.github.io/student-scraper-test-page/

-This copy is being maintained only for the purposes of this project, so we don't have to worry about things like the styling changing or the code-breaking and affecting our scraper code.
+This copy is being maintained only for the purposes of this project, so we don't have to worry about things like the styling changing or the code breaking and affecting our scraper code.

 ## Instructions